 Identical signs for identical goods or services

-- The law in the UK for this is given under Section 5(1) of the Trade Marks Act 1994.
-The wording makes it clear that this provision is strictly for situations where the sign being used is identical and the goods or services that are being sold under the sign are also identical.
-The European Court of Justice holds that the test for identical signs requires that the sign reproduces all elements of the registered trade mark without any modification or addition.
-A caveat to this is that if the sign only contain insignificant differences (i.e. ones that would go unnoticed when the sign is viewed as a whole) it will still count as identical
+Under s 5(1) of TMA 1994, a trade mark registration will be refused if it is identical with an earlier trade mark and the goods or services for which the trade mark is applied for are identical with the goods or services for which the earlier trade mark is protected.
+In Sadas SA v Office for Harmonisation in the Internal Market (Trade Marks and Designs), the European Court of Justice held the test for identical signs requires that the sign reproduces all elements of the registered trade mark without any modification or addition.
+If the sign only contains insignificant differences (ie, ones that would go unnoticed when the sign is viewed as a whole) it will still count as identical.